WCRP-CMIP/cmip7-guidance/docs/CMIP7/guidance_for_users.md

 ### 3.3.
 Variable
-* [List of variables][varlist]
+* [List of variables][varlist] (coming soon)
 * [Branded variable documentation](branded_variables.md)

-The variables produced in CMIP7 were recommended by the [CMIP7 Data Request task team][cmipDataRequest].
+The variables produced in CMIP7 were recommended by the [CMIP7 Data Request task team][DataRequestTeam].
 In CMIP7, the concept of branded variable identifies the variables.
 It follows the template:

 ```
 <variableRootDD>_<temporalLabelDD>-<verticalLabelDD>-<horizontalLabelDD>-<areaLabelDD>